ashtum/lazycsv/README.md

 [![Build Status](https://travis-ci.org/ashtum/lazycsv.svg?branch=master)](https://travis-ci.org/ashtum/lazycsv)
 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/ashtum/lazycsv.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ashtum/lazycsv/context:cpp)

 ![lazycsv](img/logo.png)

 ## What's the lazycsv?
 **lazycsv** is a c++17, posix-compliant, single-header library for reading and parsing csv files.
-It's fast and lightweight and does not allocate any memory in constructor or while parsing.
+It's fast and lightweight and does not allocate any memory in the constructor or while parsing.
 It parses each row and cell just on demand on each iteration, that's why it's called lazy.

 ### Quick usage

 The latest version of the single header can be downloaded from [`include/lazycsv.hpp`](include/lazycsv.hpp).

 ```c++
 #include <lazycsv.hpp>